-At Green Minerals, there is a total of 8 professionals passionately engaged to contribute to the Green Shift.
+At Green Minerals, there is a total of 6 professionals passionately engaged to contribute to the Green Shift.
 The company relies on their expertise and motivation to drive us towards our goals, until ultimately transforming into a truly circular economy business model.
-Our technical team is made up of 1 part-time and 3 full-time employees working from the headquarters in Oslo, Norway, while supported by SeaBird Exploration's administrative team in Oslo and Bergen.
+Our technical team is made up of 1 part-time and 3 full-time employees working from the headquarters in Oslo, Norway.